Art-Sells/Arells/Build-Notes.md

 #### After Testing and Before Launch:
 - Store Private Key Cold
 - Delete all YouTube branched links
-- Send 1 month - 2 week notifications on new Features to be added. ("Promotional campaign" for Arells 1.0 = Polygon/Matic (Niche) Audience on X/Twitter.
-"Promotional campaign" for Arells 2.0 and beyond = USDC/Credit-Card Holders (Mainstream) Audience on Instagram)
+- Send 1 month - 2 week notifications on new Features to be added.
+- "Promotional campaign" for Arells 1.0 = Polygon/Matic (Niche) Audience on X/Twitter "A Polygon Digital Asset market that renders bear markets obsolete. never lose money selling art with Arells!".

 ________________________________________________________________________________________________________________________________________________